haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-form.md

-## Create an instance of the Form component
+## Create an instance of the 表单组件

-To create an instance of the Form component, you need to do the following:
+To create an instance of the 表单组件, you need to do the following:

 1. In you custom module, add a configuration file for the instance, for example: `customer_form.xml`.
 2. Add a set of fields (the Fieldset component with the component of the Field) for {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} or     to implement the upload of meta info in the DataProvider.